cysouw/diathesis/text/c12_zuInfinitive.md

 ### *wissen/verstehen+zu‑In­fi­ni­tiv* Ability (*Abilitiv*) {#sec:zuinfinitive-wissen}

-The construction *wissen+zu‑In­fi­ni­tiv* is only mentioned in-passing in the German grammatical literature [e.g. @engel1996: 483; @holl2010: 10; @duden2009: 426].
+The construction *wissen+zu‑In­fi­ni­tiv* is only mentioned in passing in the German grammatical literature [e.g. @engel1996: 483; @holl2010: 10; @duden2009: 426].
 This omission is all the more striking as it is widely acknowledged that the inflection of *wissen* shows various similarities to the *Modalverben* [@duden2009: 458--459, 481--482].
 Actually, it is quite obvious that the *wissen+zu‑In­fi­ni­tiv* construction has a modal meaning expressing capability, i.e. 'to be able to' [@next a].
 This construction is obligatorily coherent [@next b,c].

 ::: ex
 - Der Lehrer weiß die Schüler zu begeistern.